epaulson/boptest-bacnet-proxy/README.md

 The BOPTEST distribution includes several different preconfigured simulatable buildings, each one called a 'test case'.

 But, just because you can run the simulation faster than wallclock time doesn't mean you have to, and that's what we've been experimenting with.
-This repository has a simple server - the `BoptestBACnetProxy` - that drives a BOPTEST simulation at wallclock speeds.
+This repository has a simple server - the `BopTestProxy` - that drives a BOPTEST simulation at wallclock speeds.
-Every 5 seconds of realworld time, the `BoptestBACnetProxy` advances the BOPTEST simulation forward by 5 seconds.
+Every 5 seconds of realworld time, the `BopTestProxy` advances the BOPTEST simulation forward by 5 seconds.
-To interact with the simulation, the `BoptestBACnetProxy` reads the current state of the simulation out of BOPTEST and makes those values available as BACnet objects.
+To interact with the simulation, the `BopTestProxy` reads the current state of the simulation out of BOPTEST and makes those values available as BACnet objects.
-The `BoptestBACnetProxy` can also be written to using BACnet, and any of the "input" points that are overwritten in the proxy and passed in to the BOPTEST simulation.
+The `BopTestProxy` can also be written to using BACnet, and any of the "input" points that are overwritten in the proxy and passed in to the BOPTEST simulation.
 This way, users can interact with the building simulation through the BACnet client or controller of their choice and override setpoints and such, and see physically-correct results in the virtual sensor objects also through BACnet.

 The end result is a fully digital building that can be created and interacted with as though it was a real building, using standard protocols.